Tensor Rank and Complexity: Tensor Rank and Border Rank

 We remark that the combination of tensor rank and multilinear rank suffices to classify the orbits, compare Table~\ref{pr:tabRepresentativesC2}.
 The orbit $\prP(V) \!\setminus\! \Delta$ is Zariski-dense in $\prP(V)$, hence a generic tensor in $V$ has rank two and multilinear rank $(2,2,2)$.
-Moreover, note that the relation between orbits and their closures agrees with the fact, that orbit closures contain the orbit and eventually orbits of lower dimension. \\ Regarding Figure~\ref{pr:figOrbitsProjC2} let us mention that the inclusions $S \subseteq Z_i$ are given via the product of $\prid_{\prP^1}$ with a Segre embedding $\prP^1 \times \prP^1 \hookrightarrow \prP^3$.
-Furthermore, one can prove that the $Z_i$ are the irreducible components of the singular locus of $\Delta$. \\ We end the section by providing some geometric ideas in the style of Exercise~2 part~b).
-This illustrates how one can keep the six orbits of $\prP(V)$ geometrically apart.
-Let us start with some general thoughts on the pencils $\prP^1 \to \prP(\prC^{2 \times 2})$ induced by a tensor $t$.
-For this, write $t = \sum_{i,j,k} t_{ijk} \, a_i \otimes b_j \otimes c_k$ in coordinates.
-The first contraction of $t$ as a matrix is
+Moreover, note that the relation between orbits and their closures agrees with the fact, that orbit closures contain the orbit and possibly orbits of lower dimension.